erizov/Professor/semester_5/lecture_21_transfer_learning/fine_tuning/README.md

 1. Implement Fine Tuning from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+A computational intelligence strategy that learns patterns from data to make predictions or decisions.
 Addresses categorization, value estimation, grouping, and pattern recognition.
 Example: Predicting house prices based on historical sales content and property features.
-Operates by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.
+Operates by training on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies